District of Columbia home rule: History of self-government

-To facilitate infrastructure improvements and make the city's government operate more efficiently, Congress passed the Organic Act of 1871, which created a new government for the entire federal territory.
-This Act effectively combined the City of Washington, Georgetown, and the unincorporated area known then as Washington County into a single municipal government for the whole District of Columbia.
-In the same Organic Act, Congress created a territorial government which consisted of a legislative assembly with an upper house composed of eleven council members appointed by the President and a 22-member house of delegates elected by the people, as well as an appointed Board of Public Works charged with modernizing the city.
+To facilitate infrastructure improvements and make the district's government operate more efficiently, Congress passed the Organic Act of 1871, which created a new government for the entire federal district.
+This Act effectively combined the City of Washington, Georgetown, and the unincorporated area known then as Washington County into a single district government for the whole District of Columbia.
+In the same Organic Act, Congress created a territorial government which consisted of a legislative assembly with an upper house composed of eleven council members appointed by the President and a 22-member house of delegates elected by the people, as well as an appointed Board of Public Works charged with modernizing the district.
 In 1873, President Ulysses S. Grant appointed the board's most influential member, Alexander Robey Shepherd, to the new post of governor.
-Shepherd authorized large-scale projects to modernize Washington but spent three times the approved budget, bankrupting the city.
+Shepherd authorized large-scale projects to modernize the District of Columbia but spent three times the approved budget, bankrupting the district.

 In 1874, Congress abolished the District's local government in favor of direct rule.
 The territorial government was replaced by a three-member Board of Commissioners, consisting of two members appointed by the President with the approval of the Senate, and a third member selected from the United States Army Corps of Engineers, with one of the three members selected to act as President of the Board.
 This form of government continued for nearly a century.
 Between 1948 and 1966, six bills were introduced in Congress to provide some form of home rule, but none ever passed.

 In 1967, President Lyndon Johnson presented to Congress a plan to reorganize the District's government designed by David Carliner.
-The three-commissioner system was replaced by a government headed by a single mayor-commissioner, an assistant mayor-commissioner, and a nine-member city council, all appointed by the president.
+The three-commissioner system was replaced by a government headed by a single mayor-commissioner, an assistant mayor-commissioner, and a nine-member district council, all appointed by the president.
 The mayor-commissioner and his assistant served four-year terms, while the council served three-year terms.
 While the council was officially nonpartisan, no more than six council members could be of the same political party.
 Council members were expected to work part-time.
 All council members, and either the mayor-commissioner or his assistant, were required to have been residents of the District of Columbia for the three years preceding appointment.
 All were required to be District residents while serving their terms in office.